simeononsecurity/simeononsecurity.ch/content/articles/synology-terramaster-qnap-nas-comparison/index.en.md

 - Terramaster's support for **RAID 5** and **RAID 6** configurations enhances data redundancy, reducing the risk of data loss.
 - Qnap's **Snapshots** provide a reliable mechanism for data recovery, while **AES-256 encryption** further bolsters security.

-It's crucial to choose a NAS solution that aligns with your data security requirements.
+You need to choose a NAS solution that aligns with your data security requirements.

 ______